vrraj/chat-with-rag/README.md

 ```

-### 🚀 3.
-Launch and Populate Seed Data

-**3.1) Start Infrastructure** This launches the Qdrant vector database and the FastAPI web application.
+**2.1.5) Start Infrastructure** This launches the Qdrant vector database and the FastAPI web application.

 ```bash
 make start

 ```
-**Note for macOS Users:**
+> **Note for macOS Users:**
- `will automatically attempt to launch Docker Desktop if it isn't running.
+> `make start` will automatically attempt to launch Docker Desktop if it isn't running.
 The script will pause briefly while the daemon initializes.

-**3.2) Initialize environment and seed data**
+**2.1.6) Initialize environment and seed data**

 To see the RAG system in action immediately, load the sample dataset (~50 outdoor-themed Wikipedia pages).
 This requires a local Python environment.